Macrometacorp/docs/docs/_photoniq/fingerprinting/fingerprinting-metrics.md

 ## Stability Rate

-Percentage of visits where an existing visitor was recognized using fingerprints.
+Percentage of visits where a previous visitor was recognized by the fingerprinting service (FPS).
 This indicates how often FPS can recognize visitors persistently.

 ## Unique Visitor Count